-Execute-Disable Bit Capability (Available if supported by the OS & the CPU)
+Execute Disable Bit (Available if supported by the OS & the CPU)

-Select Enabled to enable the Execute-Disable Bit which will allow the processor to designate areas in the system memory where an application code can execute and where it cannot, thus preventing a worm or a virus from flooding illegal codes to overwhelm the processor or damage the system during an attack.
-The default is Enable.
-(Refer to Intel and Microsoft Web sites for more information.)
+Select Enable for Execute Disable Bit Technology support, which will allow the processor to designate areas in the system memory where an application code can execute and where it cannot, thus preventing a worm or a virus from flooding illegal codes to overwhelm the processor to damage the system during an attack.
+The options are Enable and Disable.
+(Refer to Intel's and Microsoft's websites for more information.)